kuwer/RL-for-Bike-Restocking/README.md

 1) **High Success Ratio**: % of times it learns to limit bike stock equal or less than 50 by each day 23:00
 2) **Low Cost**: Total cost the agent used to balance bike stocks; the agent will receive a penalty of -0.1 * (number of bikes moved)
 3) **Short Learning Time**: the agent should be able to develop new rebalancing strategy quickly when external objectives change (e.g. bike stock limit, fluctuating  daily traffic flow, allowed actions)

-### What are the key thesis to investigate in near term?
-- Can Deep Learning (e.g. RNN) and time series forecasting or simulation techniques improve the performance KPIs (e.g. increase success ratio, lower cost, and shorten learning time)?
-- Can the agent balance multiple stations (e.g. 5 stations with inter-connected traffic flow) at the same time?
-- Can the agent develop its own action space, which is specified by human programmer at the moment?
-- Can parallel learning (Asynchronous Advantaged Actor-Critic)  improve the speed and accuracy of operations in new dynamics?

 ---
 ### Preliminary